When to Self-Host Your LLM: Enterprise Security Guide

 Self-hosting isn't about being paranoid.
 It's about matching your security architecture to your actual risk profile.

 If you're in a regulated industry, handling sensitive customer data, or building core IP that defines your competitive position, self-hosting deserves serious consideration.
-The capability gap is closing fast, and the compliance benefits are real.
+The capability gap is closing fast and the compliance benefits are real.

 If you're building standard applications without special regulatory requirements, cloud APIs are probably fine.
 Don't build infrastructure you don't need.